-Text: Sun (to diminish), (with) sincerity and trust, (which must be of) great auspicious-ness, (and then there will be) no calamity (or fault); (if) it can persist, it will be instrumental to go somewhere.
-How can Sun be used?
-Two cups of grain are used as the offering in a sacrificial ceremony.
+Sun (to diminish): With sincerity and trust, it can be of great auspiciousness; then there will be no calamity (or fault).
+If righteousness can persist, it will be instrumental to go somewhere.
+How is it (i.e. Sun) used?
+Two cups of grains can be used as the offering in a sacrificial ceremony.

-Commentary on the text: Sun, (signifying) to diminish the one below and to enrich the one above; its course (or norm) is to go upward (like line 3 of hexagram 11 ascending to position 6).
-Sun with sincerity and trust, (which must be of) great auspiciousness, (and then there will be) no calamity (or fault); (if) it can persist, it will be instrumental to go somewhere.
-How can Sun be used?
-Two cups of grain are used as the offering in a sacrificial ceremony.
-Two cups of grain must be (offered) in well-timed manner (i.e. according to the ritual procedure); to diminish (the one of) rigidity and enrich (the one of) tenderness is (that which is carried out) in a well-timed manner (i.e. according to their status at each particular moment), (so) to diminish a surplus and augment a deficit take place in accord with time.
+Commentary on the text: Sun: It signifies to diminish the one below and to enrich the one above; its course (or norm) is to go upward like line 3 of hexagram 11 ascending to position 6.
+Sun (to diminish) but with sincerity and trust, which can be of great auspiciousness; then there will be no calamity (or fault).
+If righteousness can persist, it will be instrumental to go somewhere.
+How is it (i.e. Sun) used?
+Two cups of grain can be used as the offering in a sacrificial ceremony.
+Two cups of grains must be offered in well-timed manner (i.e. according to the ritual procedure), so is to diminish the one of rigidity and enrich the one of tenderness in a well-timed manner (i.e. according to their status at each particular moment); then to diminish a surplus and augment a deficit can take place appropriately all the time.

 The contour of hexagram Sun is similar to that of hexagram Zhong Fu (61), sincerity and trust radiating from the heart.
 Therefore the diminution of hexagram Sun is done in accordance with sincerity and trust, i.e. to diminish what can be diminished and according to what is planned.
 Owing to sincerity and trust, the diminution is limited to an acceptable and controllable extent, which is greatly auspicious; so there will be no calamity (or fault).
 If this can persist, it will be instrumental to undertake what is intended.